 I believe that anyone suing Smith & Nephew for bad THA hip implants needs to carefully analyze the medical and scientific evidence that was available to the surgeon at the time he or she implanted the device.
 Equally important is the need to consider what the commission-based Smith & Nephew sales rep knew when the unapproved combination of parts was implanted.
 What did they know and when did they know it?
 What did they do about it?
-The company already knows all these answers, and some of their lawyers have been diligently working on how to use this information to defend the THA cases for well over a decade.
 You need to learn this information if you want to have the best chance of proving your THA case against whoever you have decided to sue.

 I know this information about Smith & Nephew’s defense of THA cases because I have seen their tactics over the past five years, and the company’s defense strategy was made crystal clear last week when one of my experts gave his deposition in a Smith & Nephew case that is set for trial soon.
 I have attended almost thirty depositions in Smith & Nephew cases over the past five years, but last week was the first time for one of my experts to give testimony.
 It was a real eye-opener for me despite all this recent experience fighting this company.

 I would be concerned right now if the surgeon and sales reps were not named as Defendants in my Smith & Nephew THA cases.
 The liability facts against the surgeon and sales rep in some of these cases are that strong.

 There will be slight variations of the “blame the surgeon or sales rep defense” in each THA case, but I think that defense will potentially be there in every one of them.
 The defenses are too obvious and the evidence too strong for them not to make use of the facts.

 - The Defense is Easy.